- Wrangler-esque styling

 2020 Jeep Renegade

-The 2020 Jeep Renegade doesn’t have full scores for this year just yet, but those that do exist are concerning.
+The 2020 Jeep Renegade's crash-test scores are concerning.
 A possible silver lining is the addition of optional active safety tech on base trims, but it's tarnished by a high price.
 We give it 3 out of 10 here.
-(Read more about how we rate cars.)

 Active safety technologies like automatic emergency braking with forward-collision warnings, active lane control, front and rear parking sensors, and automatic high beam headlights are all available, as are blind-spot monitors with rear cross-traffic alerts and rain-sensing windshield wipers.
 They’re an option on all versions except the Trailhawk, where the rugged front-end design isn’t compatible with existing sensors.
 The problem with the safety option package?
 It requires two other option packages.
 All told it's $2,765 extra for automatic emergency braking.